Leadership Team

 Shireen Banerji, PharmD – Poison Center Director

 Dr. Banerji attended University of Texas at Austin and received her PharmD in 1996.
-She then completed a pharmacy practice residency at University of California San Francisco (UCSF) from 1996-1997.
+She then completed a pharmacy practice residency at University of California San Francisco (UCSF).
 She began her career as a pharmacist in the setting of clinical pharmacy at a busy Chicago academic hospital; specifically as a critical care pharmacist in the areas of neurosurgery, neurology, cardiology critical care units.
-She entered the poison center world in 1999 at the California Poison Control System in San Francisco and quickly became certified as a Specialist in Poison Information (CSPI) where she stayed in San Francisco until 2001.
+She entered the poison center world in 1999 at the California Poison Control System in San Francisco and became certified as a Specialist in Poison Information (CSPI) where she stayed in San Francisco until 2001.
 She relocated to Denver, Colorado at that time, and begun employment at RMPDS as a full-time CSPI.
-In 2003 she passed the American Board of Applied Toxicology exam (ABAT) and was promoted to Clinical Toxicology Coordinator and in charge of poison center education and training of new SPIs.
-In 2018 she became Managing Director of RMPC and in charge of all administrative, operational, clinical and educational aspects for ongoing and new staff.
-Dr. Banerji has given over 30 presentations to health care professionals, and has authored over 50 poster or platform presentations, and over 17 publications.
+In 2003 she became a diplomate of the American Board of Applied Toxicology (ABAT) and was promoted to Clinical Toxicology Coordinator and in charge of poison center education and training of new SPIs.
+In 2018 she became Director of the Poison Center and in charge of all administrative, operational, clinical and educational aspects for ongoing and new staff.
+Dr. Banerji has given over 50 presentations to health care professionals, and has authored over 70 poster or platform presentations, and over 25 publications.
 She is a Colorado Preceptor for pharmacy students from 4 different pharmacy schools, and numerous PGY1 and PGY2 pharmacist residency programs.
 She works closely with the RMPC Fellowship Director in the area of medical toxicology fellow and rotator education.
 She holds faculty appointments with University of Colorado School of Pharmacy, University of Wyoming SOP, Creighton University SOP, and Regis University SOP.
-Committee involvement includes membership on AAPCC, AACT, ABAT, SEOW (State Epidemiology Outcomes Workgroup), and the Colorado Retail Marijuana Public Health Advisory Committee (RMPHAC).
-Together with the RMPC Medical Director, Dr. Banerji represents the leadership team of RMPC
+Committee involvement includes Board of Directors and Secretary of America’s Poison Centers, AACT, ABAT, SEOW (State Epidemiology Outcomes Workgroup), and the Colorado Retail Marijuana Public Health Advisory Committee (RMPHAC).
+Together with the RMPC Medical Director, SPI and Contact Center Managers, Dr. Banerji represents the leadership team of RMPC.